gazebo-web/fuel-server/README.md

 ## Database

-There are three databases in use:
+There are two databases in use:

 1. *gz-fuel*: a production database for use with the production Elastic Beanstalk environment,